nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![SortModulesAccordingToPrintingLengthFunction.png](diagrams%2FMiscellaneous%2FSortModulesAccordingToPrintingLengthFunction.png)

 **Explanation**
-1. Storage calls Module's getPrintingLength() function.
+1. ModuleStorage calls Module's getPrintingLength() function.
-2. Module retrieves its own module code, name and MCs and calculate their total length known as "printing length" and returns it to Storage
+2. Module retrieves its own module code, name and MCs and calculate their total length known as "printing length" and returns it to ModuleStorage
-3. Storage calls ArrayList modules sort function passing the "printing length" into a comparator.
+3. ModuleStorage calls ArrayList modules sort function passing the "printing length" into a comparator.
 4. ArrayList Modules sorts the modules according to this "printing length"

 **Goal of this sorting function**